MattFryer/Qlik-Web-Highlight/README.md

 ## Qlik for WordPress Plugin [![WordPress plugin](https://img.shields.io/wordpress/plugin/v/qlikview-syntax-highlighter.svg)](https://wordpress.org/plugins/qlikview-syntax-highlighter/) [![WordPress plugin](https://img.shields.io/wordpress/plugin/dt/qlikview-syntax-highlighter.svg)](https://wordpress.org/plugins/qlikview-syntax-highlighter/) [![WordPress plugin rating](https://img.shields.io/wordpress/plugin/r/qlikview-syntax-highlighter.svg)](https://wordpress.org/plugins/qlikview-syntax-highlighter/)

 To make it simple to add the Qlik Web Syntax Highlighter to your WordPress powered blog or website, a WordPress plugin is provided.
-Full details of how to download and install can be found on the [plugin's page on the WordPress.org website](https://wordpress.org/plugins/qlikview-syntax-highlighter/).
+Full details of how to download, install and use can be found on the [plugin's page on the WordPress.org website](https://wordpress.org/plugins/qlikview-syntax-highlighter/) and on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).

 You may also be interesting in the [Qlik Sense WordPress plugin](https://wordpress.org/plugins/qlik-sense/) by Yianni.Ververis.